sglavoie/sglavoie.github.io-source/content/tips-and-tricks/0003_aliases_also_known_as.md

 alias treeold='tree -hDF | less'
 ~~~~

 This requires the command `tree` to be installed.
-The parameters are:
+The parameters are (descriptions taken from `man tree`):

 `-h`: Print the size of files in a human readable way.